Alfresco/docs-alfresco/content-services/7.4/config/databases.md

     If you receive JDBC errors, ensure the location of the PostgreSQL JDBC drivers are on the system path, or add them to the relevant lib directory of the application server.

-### Database Partitioning
+### Table Partitioning

-Starting from version 7.3, Content Services supports table partitioning with PostgreSQL as the database backend.
-Table partitioning in PostgreSQL enhances performance and data management for large tables by breaking them into smaller, more manageable segments.
+Starting from version 7.3, Content Services can work with partitioned tables with Oracle, PostgreSQL, or Microsoft SQL Server as the database backend.
+Table partitioning can enhance performance and data management for large tables by breaking them into smaller, more manageable segments.

 Key benefits include:

 * Improved query performance: queries run faster because only relevant partitions are scanned, and each partition can have its own optimized indexes.
-* Enhanced data management: maintenance tasks like `VACUUM` and `REINDEX` can be performed on individual partitions, simplifying data management, and improving efficiency.
+* Enhanced data management:
+    * For PostgreSQL: Maintenance tasks like `VACUUM`  and `REINDEX` can be performed on individual partitions, simplifying data management and enhancing efficiency.
+    * For Oracle and Microsoft SQL Server: Maintenance tasks can be more focused and efficient, as operations like index rebuilds and updates can be targeted at specific partitions, rather than the entire table.

-Note that table partitioning is transparent to external systems; for Content Services, a partitioned table continues to function as a single, unified table.
+> **Note:** Table partitioning is transparent to external systems; for Content Services, a partitioned table continues to function as a single, unified table.

-Our advice is to look at the distribution of the data and your use case in order to devise a fitting partitioning strategy.
-We do not guarantee a certain performance for a given partitioning strategy.
+To devise a fitting partitioning strategy, look at the distribution of the data and your use case.
+A certain performance cannot be guaranteed for a given partitioning strategy.

+#### No partitioning support for MySQL and MariaDB

+Content Services relies on check on foreign key constraints in the database to ensure the consistency of the data in the database.

+Since partitioned tables in MySQL and MariaDB have foreign key constraint checks disabled, running Content Services on MySQL or MariaDB databases with partitioned tables is not supported.

 ## Microsoft SQL Server